chrisdavenport/j3-rest-api/README.md

 below.

 ## Using the HAL Browser
-You can browse the API interactively using Mike Kelly's HAL Browser, included in the repository.
-Simply point a web browser at the following URL:
+You can browse the API interactively using Mike Kelly's HAL Browser.
+As the /api/hal-browser directory in this repository is corrupted in some weird way I haven't been able to fix, you will need to download and install it yourself from https://github.com/mikekelly/hal-browser.

+Once installed simply point a web browser at the following URL (adjusted for your environment):

 ```
 http://www.example.com/path-to-Joomla/api/hal-browser/browser.html#http://www.example.com/path-to-Joomla/api